4. May 2022

 Project overview

-This project is the first attempt to engage poultry farmers in Georgia together with farm veterinarians, and aims to demonstrate that eliminating the use of antibiotics as growth promoters and welcome antibiotics on broiler farms in Georgia does not compromise animal welfare, productivity and farm income.
+This project is the first attempt to engage poultry farmers in Georgia together with farm veterinarians to demonstrate that eliminating the use of antibiotics as growth promoters on broiler farms in Georgia does not compromise animal welfare, productivity and farm income, provided that certain measures (eg increasing biosecurity) are taken within the farms.

 This project includes the following components:

-1. baseline data collection on antimicrobial use (AMU)
+1. A baseline data collection on antimicrobial use (AMU)

-4. qualitative assessments to understand acceptability, feasibility and likelihood for adoption of phasing out AGPs and welcome antibiotics
+3. Qualitative assessments to understand acceptability, feasibility and likelihood for adoption of phasing out AGPs

-5. capacity building at the State Laboratory of Agriculture (SLA) so that the laboratory is able to appropriately conduct microbiological testing, antimicrobial susceptibility testing (AST), and residue-testing
+4. Capacity building at the State Laboratory of Agriculture (SLA) so that the laboratory is able to appropriately conduct antimicrobial susceptibility testing (AST), and residue-testing

 Outcomes